4elta/recon/README.md

 * [testssl.sh](https://testssl.sh/)
 * [WhatWeb](https://morningstarsecurity.com/research/whatweb)

-Add symbolic links to the scripts to `/usr/local/bin`.
+Then add symbolic links to the scripts to `/usr/local/bin`.
 Please make sure, that the names for `analyze` and `scan` don't [conflict](https://github.com/4elta/recon/issues/31) with any binaries already installed.

 ```shell